phoenix367/tang_nano_9K_ov7670/README.md

 ## Known issues

-* Incorrect image resize
+* Incorrect image resize (only vertical resize was implemented).
-* Resistors are used for
+* Resistors are used for logic level converting.
+Need to replace them to specialized chip.

 ## License